 Body armor laws

-Civilians can buy body armor online in most cases around the US.
+Civilians can buy body armor online in most areas of the US.
 Felons are prohibited from buying or using armor.
-Residents of Connecticut must make the purchase in person.
+Residents of Connecticut must make the purchase in-person.

 There are no government background checks or ID records.

 This guide focuses on armor available in America.
 Many of these products won’t sell or ship to international addresses.
 A growing number of vendors are checking IDs before shipping to verify citizenship.

 The UK is similar to the US.
 Other EU states are much stricter.
 Some Canadian provinces (Alberta, BC, Manitoba, NS) require a security license to buy locally, although many report buying from the U.S. and bringing it home with no trouble.
 Australia has effectively banned body armor.